SECURITY DEMONSTRATION

 CSRF Attacks

-Impact: Unwanted actions performed as user
+Impact: Unwanted actions executed silently as the victim

 Network Sniffing

-Impact: Man-in-the-middle interception
+Impact: Man-in-the-middle interception on any network

-Real Impact
+Real-World Impact

 77%